 Adoption Issues in Troubled Teens | C.A.R.E.

 C.A.R.E. is a combination of licensed residential treatment centers providing troubled teens with therapeutic programs to help with adoption issues.
 We provide specialized curriculum designed to address the specific challenges faced by adopted children and their families.
 These programs feature adoption-focused group therapy and programs for processing the stages of grief.
 Adopted teens can come to terms with their family relationships and personal history within the safety and structure of a compassionate environment while receiving a first-class education.
-If you have a child who is suffering with the issues associated with adoption, please call 866-492-9215 for more information.

 Often adopted children are “just fine” on the surface.
 But, research has shown that many of these troubled teens have built walls around themselves to keep others from getting too close.
 They may hide behind achievement and self-sufficiency.
 They often resist what they need and want most of all, denying their feelings or thoughts about their birth parents out of fear that their adoptive parents will feel unappreciated or rejected.
 Maybe on the teen’s birthday he or she may be very quiet and if asked what they might be thinking about the child may say nothing at all, when in fact she was thinking about her birth parents.
 Many adopted teens act out their grief through bad behavior, which can be quite challenging for the family.
 Some adoptive parents, after years of struggle may even decide that they are not cut out to be parents after all leaving the adopted child to feel rejected again and to be too much to handle.